After boarding your ship in New York City, enjoy a delightful afternoon cruising from the metropolitan area to the Hudson River region.

 Photo Courtesy of NYSDED

-The United States Military Academy at West Point offers visitors the opportunity to walk on the hallowed grounds once marched by some of the nation's greatest generals.
+The United States Military Academy at West Point offers visitors the opportunity to walk on the hallowed grounds once traversed by some of the nation's greatest generals.
 Founded in 1802 by an act of Congress, the Academy has been of significant military importance to America.
 Tour the West Point Museum and Cadet Chapel, while viewing magnificent vistas of the Hudson Valley from atop the campus grounds.

 West Point Guided Tour